2021WPL1/Groep3ProjectWPL1/README.md

     * YES: stash changes if necessary, then push
     * NO: fix it, go back to 1.

+The Head of Testing is responsible for merging *shadowTesting* --> *shadowMain* --> *Main*

 ### SCRUM action points
 1. Clean-up and merging during the final hour of the WPL-week
-2. Shift system for Back-end, front-end, testing and DB
+2. Shift system for back-end, front-end, testing and DB: responsibilities shift every week
 3. Topics to learn by next sprint:
    * MVVM
    * DataTemplates